CIRCLE: A Framework for Evaluating AI from a Real-World Lens: The CIRCLE framework

 \subsubsection{Stage 4: Analysis}

-Stage 4 begins with scenario design, which creates the scaffolding needed to make the constructs of interest observable and measurable \cite{ARIAPilot,ZhangEtAl2024HARM}.
-Each construct is translated into a high-level description of in‑context behaviors that can be expected to realistically occur in the deployment environment.
-For example, systematically observing whether a teacher reviews AI-generated quizzes for required learning outcomes allows for concrete analysis.
-This behavior can be measured using quiz outputs, student chatbot transcripts, and documented follow-up actions, providing data to assess both short-term and long-term effects across classrooms.
-Proxy scenarios can also be used to evaluate hard‑to‑observe higher‑order effects, such as over‑reliance on chatbot engagements, without directly exposing participants to harmful content or experiences.
+Stage 4 supports scenario design by creating the scaffolding needed to make constructs of interest observable and measurable \cite{ARIAPilot,ZhangEtAl2024HARM}.
+For example, systematically observing how often a teacher reviews AI-generated quizzes for required learning outcomes makes the over-reliance construct concrete and analyzable.
+This behavior can be tracked through student quiz results, chatbot transcripts, and records of any follow‑on actions--yielding insights into higher-order effects within and across classrooms.
+Proxy scenarios can be used to assess hard‑to‑observe higher‑order effects without directly exposing participants to harmful content or experiences.

-Scenarios also anchor the development of other analysis tools, including scoring rubrics, scoring criteria, and data markup methods.
+Scenarios anchor the development of other analysis tools, including scoring rubrics, scoring criteria, and data markup methods.
 Scoring criteria are designed to connect the elicited evaluation behaviors to what actually materializes in context.
-Rubrics are used to consistently map raw observations onto outcome metrics that are tied to stakeholder concerns.
-Annotation and markup of output data can be fully automated, fully manual, or participant-driven but must use universally understood definitions for the observed behaviors to be sure that everyone applies and interprets the definitions consistently throughout the markup process.
+Rubrics are used to consistently map raw observations onto outcome metrics--all of which are tied to stakeholder-articulated priorities.
+Annotation and markup of output data can be fully automated, fully manual, or participant-driven, but must use universally understood definitions for the observed behaviors to be sure that everyone applies and interprets the definitions consistently throughout the markup process.
 Figure~\ref{fig:stage4-edtech} highlights Stage 4, translation of constructs into observable behaviors and indicators.